Scrape out an award winning future for pollinators

 “That leaves large areas potentially available for wildlife conservation and proactive ecology.”

 He emphasised that none of the ecology work is intended to interfere with the enjoyment of the course by its members or with its efficient management by the professional greenkeeping team.
-“It’s hoped that the new habitat will build upon the excellent work of Iestyn and Duncan, and further enhance the enjoyment of members by encouraging more butterflies and greater biodiversity to visit and inhabit the course,” he added.
+“It’s hoped that the new habitat will build upon the excellent work, and further enhance the enjoyment of members by encouraging more butterflies and greater biodiversity to visit and inhabit the course,” he added.

 Where Corhampton is set, high on the Hampshire Downs, within an intensively farmed landscape, the golf course can provide essential safe havens and habitat services for wildlife.